bparanj/crystal/electronics/book/function.md

 For a resistor in an electronic circuit, let’s apply this model:

-- **Tool**: The resistor itself acts as the tool, as it influences the current in the circuit.
+- **Tool**: The resistor acts as the tool, as it influences the current in the circuit.

 - **Object**: The current or voltage that flows through the circuit becomes the “object” influenced by the resistor.

 - **Function**: The resistor limits or regulates the current flow, preventing other components (e.g., LEDs, transistors) from damage.
 This regulation is the resistor's function in the circuit.